FZhg/cfg-parity-analysis/README.md

 Float and Double can have parity too, when their decimal parts are zeros.

-My implementation will return $\top$ for short and long integer literals.
+My implementation will return $\bot$ for short and long integer literals.
 But I could get their parity.

 # Correctness